luqas11/battery-debugger/firmware/README.md

 `k = Reference voltage / Reference analog value`

 Where the reference values could be taken applying a reference external voltage.
 Those values can be taken giving a known extenal voltage to the input, and printing the analog value that corresponds to that specific voltage.
 With that, `k` can be defined and the conversion can be done.
 Following that procedure the device can be calibrated.
 To get a better calibration, use a reference voltage similar to the ones that are going to be measured.

-### Development notes:
-All the development, monitoring and the sketch update are made using the official **Arduino VSCode extension**.